maxilie/agent-roger/README.md

 - For local development, set correct environment variables in a new `.env`.
 - For deployment, set correct environment variables in the Vercel dashboard.

+NOTE: If you get a type error for `drizzle-kit` in `/src/drizzle.config.ts`, then you need to install `drizzle-kit@db-push`.

 # Deploying

 1. Push to GitHub to trigger new Vercel deployment of the dashboard.